Charles J. Faruki, 2014 Recipient

 At Dayton Law Dean Kloppenberg focused on plans for the school's future.
 She created the position of dean of students and emphasized student services.
 The school also placed more emphasis on bar passage, and new faculty member were hired for the Program in Law and Technology.
 Dean Kloppenberg encouraged greater visibility for faculty through scholarship, presentations and in the media.

 Additionally, Dean Kloppenberg teaches regularly, engages in scholarly work, develops and maintains relations with alumni and raises funds for the school.
 Many would be overwhelmed by her responsibilities, but Dean Kloppenberg said was a team effort, and she felt she has a talent for energizing people.
 "It's more of an attitude.
-I focus on our priorities and encourage everyone to work together for the betterment of the school."Top
+I focus on our priorities and encourage everyone to work together for the betterment of the school."Back to top from Lisa Kloppenberg, 2008 Recipient

 Becky Cochran, 2009 Recipient